Bungarus sindanus: Description

+Rostral scale broader than deep, the portion visible from above measuring one-third to two-fifths its distance from the frontal; internasals about half as long as the prefrontals; one pre- and two postoculars; temporals 1+2; seven upper labials, third and fourth entering the eye; three or four lower labials in contact with the anterior chin shields, which are as long as the posterior.
+Dorsal scales in 17 or 19 rows, vertibrals strongly enlarged, but none broader than long.
+Ventrals 220–237; anal entire; subcaudals 49–52, single or a few of the hindermost in pairs.

+Black above, white below; transverse series of white spots on the body forming interrupted cross-bands same as often present in B. caeruleus; rostral, upper labials, anterior nasal and preocular, white.

 Behavior

 Sind kraits are primarily nocturnal, and often (unintentionally) cross paths with humans and domestic animals.
-It is estimated that around 30-40% of the annually recorded snake bites within Bangladesh are from Sind kraits.
-Usually, people who are bitten simply don’t see the animal; its camouflage, colouring and temporarily remaining still are generally enough to protect it, lest it be so effective that they are accidentally stepped on.
+Usually, people who are bitten simply don't see the animal; its camouflage, colouring and temporarily remaining still are generally enough to protect it, lest it be so effective that they are accidentally stepped on.
 This is when the krait reacts in a scared manner, striking.
 Other instances involve a krait inadvertently showing itself, causing people to overreact.
 When they attempt to scare or kill the krait, they end up being bitten.

 Distribution and habitat

-B. sindanus is found throughout Bangladesh, India, Nepal, and Pakistan.
-Within India, specifically, it has been recorded in the states of Bihar, Gujarat, Haryana, Jharkhand, Madhya Pradesh, Maharashtra, Punjab, Rajasthan, Uttar Pradesh, and West Bengal (Jalpaiguri and Midnapur districts).
-The overall geographic ranges of the subspecies are:
+B. sindanus is found northwestern India, Pakistan, and Afghanistan.
+Within India, specifically, it has been recorded in the states of Gujarat, Maharashtra, Punjab, and Rajasthan.

-Bungarus sindanus razai Khan, 1985 - northern Pakistan.

-Bungarus sindanus sindanus Boulenger, 1897 - southern Pakistan, adjacent India.
-Type locality: Sindh, West Pakistan.
+The previously considered as subspecies Bungarus sindanus walli Wall, 1907 is now recognized as Bungarus walli Wall, 1907.

 Etymology

 It is known as the Sindh or Sind krait after being originally discovered in the Sindh province, Pakistan.

-The subspecific name walli is in honour of British herpetologist Frank Wall, who named the taxon after himself, admitting that it was a "breach of ethics" to do so.